Concordium/concordium.github.io/source/mainnet/net/concepts/id-accounts.rst

 ..
 Note::

-   It is no longer possible for users of |mw-gen1| to create new accounts.
+   It is no longer possible for users of |mw-gen1| on an Android device to create new accounts.

 .. _revoke-anomity: